North Toronto Eye Care: An Accredited Dry Eye Center

-Dry Eye Disease is largely under diagnosed condition that occurs when the eyes do not make enough tears or the tears evaporate too quickly.
-It’s generally not sight threatening but if left untreated, the symptoms – itching, discomfort and irritation – become worse and can increase the risk of infection and other visual problems.
+Dry Eye Disease (DED) is a largely underdiagnosed condition that occurs when the eyes do not make enough tears or the tears evaporate too quickly.
+It’s generally not sight-threatening but if left untreated, the symptoms – itching, discomfort, and irritation – become worse and can increase the risk of infection and other visual problems.
 It is important for patients with this condition to take special care of their eyes in order to alleviate symptoms and prevent complications.
-The diagnosis of Dry Eye is often missed because allergy, eyestrain and fatigue have similar symptoms.
+The diagnosis of Dry Eye is often missed because allergy, eyestrain, and fatigue have similar symptoms.
 Your NTEC Eye doctor in Toronto will determine if you have dry eyes, and provide a customized treatment tailored specifically for you.
 It is important that Dry Eye is managed correctly in order to prevent possible associated infections and/or visual disturbances that can occur if left untreated.
-Your doctor can diagnose dry eye after a thorough evaluation of your eyes and tear production with a Schirmer tear test and Tearlab Osmolarity testing.
+Your doctor can diagnose dry eye after a thorough evaluation of your eyes along with the appropriate dry eye testing.

 Understanding your Tear Film